 1. I mentioned that I overslept.
-Well I wasn’t sleeping.
-I woke up around 7am with high hopes of getting in to Cambridge town early… and then proceeded to lay in bed for another hour and a half because the beds were so comfy!!
-I have to say it was one of the best night’s sleeps I’d had in a long time.
+Well, I wasn’t sleeping.
+I woke up around 7 am with high hopes of getting into Cambridge town early… and then proceeded to lay in bed for another hour and a half because the beds were so comfy!!
+I have to say it was one of the best night’s sleep I’d had in a long time.

 The only thing you can’t get in the rooms is wifi, which has just recently become free in almost all YHA hostel common areas.
 As I had a fair bit of work to get done that night I ended up joining a bit of a laptop club going on downstairs.

 However, with Johnny Cash and other classics getting some airtime over the speakers, and a few groups sitting around chatting, the atmosphere was calmer than in other hostels but still very welcoming.

 Aside from the great staff, I think part of the open and friendly atmosphere at the hostel comes from the long benches that invite solo travellers and groups to share and interact at.
 There are also a number of gorgeously comfy sofa chairs placed around the front of reception, as well as a very cosy lounge area in an adjoining room.

 One of the cutest aspects of YHA Cambridge, and one that really reflects the open atmosphere, is the notice-board where guests can grab a pen and leave a note on anything they fancy!
 It could be aspirations on their future, reflections on their stay in Cambridge… there were even notes of solidarity for the recent attacks in Paris.

 A great feature is that, despite also offering a great food menu, guests also have access to a bright communal kitchen, which is always a great space in which to meet others and perhaps share a dinner with new friends!